berrytechnics/circuit-sage/docs/DATABASE_BACKUPS.md

 # Database Backup and Restore Guide

-This guide covers database backup and restore procedures for CircuitSage.
+This guide covers database backup and restore procedures for RepairForge.

 ## Overview